-Moreno Valley/March Field Station Pedestrian Bridge Project (SCORE Project)
+6. Moreno Valley/March Field Station Pedestrian Bridge Project (Planning)

-The Moreno Valley / March Field Station is one of the new stations along the PVL and exists today as a single-track station with an at-grade pedestrian crossing and a single platform.
-This project will upgrade the station with an additional platform and a pedestrian overpass.
-The overpass will use the same circulation, platform amenities, and architectural elements currently in place at the Riverside-Downtown Station.
+The Moreno Valley / March Field Station is one of the new stations along the PVL and upon completion of the project, it will be a double-track station with an atgrade pedestrian crossing and two platforms.
+This project will upgrade the station with a pedestrian overpass.
+The overpass will use the same circulation, amenities, and architectural elements currently in place at the Riverside-Downtown Station.
 The current station layout requires all passengers to use a staircase or extended ramp to access the platforms which are at a lower elevation than the parking lot.
 The proposed structure would create easier pedestrian access to the platforms and improve the passenger experience.